 Busby is a tiny town located in the state of Montana.
 With a population of 719 people and just one neighborhood, Busby is the 111th largest community in Montana.

-Unlike some towns, Busby isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Busby are a mix of both white- and blue-collar jobs.
+Busby is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Busby is a town of professionals, service providers, and construction workers and builders.
 There are especially a lot of people living in Busby who work in maintenance occupations (14.36%), healthcare (12.31%), and management occupations (11.79%).

-Busby is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Busby does not have a public transit system used by locals to get to and from work.

 In terms of college education, Busby is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.42% of adults 25 and older in the town have at least a bachelor's degree.